puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 You can also set **variables** from a node's edit page.
 Variables set in the console become [top-scope variables available to all Puppet manifests][topscope].

-To add a variable, look under the "Variables" heading.
-You should put the name of the variable in the "Key" field and the value in the "Value" field.
+To add a variable, look under the __Variables__ heading.
+You should put the name of the variable in the __Key__ field and the value in the __Value__ field.

 There will always be at least one empty pair of variable fields on a node's edit page.
-You can use the "Add variable" button to add more empty fields, in order to add multiple variables at once.
+You can use the __Add variable__ button to add more empty fields, in order to add multiple variables at once.
 You can also edit existing variables, or use the grey delete (x) button to delete a variable entirely.

 > **Note:** Variables can only be strings.
 The PE console does not support setting arrays, hashes, or booleans as variables.